-The basic legal conditions for establishing a Limited Company in the UK are:
+The legal conditions for forming a UK Limited Company

-- A registered office address that must be an address in the UK and can not be an address in the P.O Box
+- A registered office address must be a UK address and can not be an address for a PO Box.

-- At least 1 director and 1 shareholder (which may be the same person but must be over 16 years old in both instances)
+- It must have at least one director and one shareholder (who may be the same person but must be over 16 years old in both cases).

-After you have completed your company form online, Companies House will need to approve your business details.
+After you have formed your company online, Companies House will need to approve all your business details.

-You'll get an email stating your company was established in the UK.
-This email will contain your unique company number and documents related to your business including:
+You'll get an email stating that your company has registered in the UK.
+This email contains your unique company number and documents related to your business.
+Also, it includes:

-As soon as a private firm obtains incorporation approval, it can start its business.
-A public corporation can start its business only after acquiring the 'business start-up certificate.'
+As soon as your company obtains incorporation approval, you can start your business.
+A public company can start its business only after acquiring the 'business startup certificate.'

-Once the transaction of the correct number of shares has been done, a certificate is sent to the Registrar along with a letter from the bank indicating that the money is earned.
+Once the right number of share transactions has been done, a certificate is sent to the registrar along with a letter from the bank indicating the money that has been earned.

-Then the Registrar checks the records.
+Then the registrar checks the records.
 When he is pleased, he will grant a certificate known as a 'Business Start Certificate.'
-This is the conclusive proof for a business startup.
+It is conclusive proof for a business startup.